mflatt/zuo/README.md

 You can use heap images without embedding.
 The `dump-heap-and-exit` Zuo kernel permitive creates a heap image, and a `-B` or `--boot` command-line flag for Zuo uses the given boot image on startup.

+Boot images are machine-independent, whether in a stand-alone file or embedded in `.c` source.

 Kernel Language